Introduction

 Eventually he concluded that business skills were so fundamental to succeeding in life, they needed to be taught before children left school.

-The KidsMBA courses took 3 years to write with the input of a panel from a range of disciplines, from entrepreneurs to experts in law, education, banking, and accountancy.
+The KidsMBA Programme took 3 years to write with the input of a panel from a range of disciplines, from entrepreneurs to experts in law, education, banking, and accountancy.

-What are the characteristics of a KidsMBA course
+What are the characteristics of the ABE Endorsed KidsMBA Programme

-- The course is taught by trained teachers through pre-scripted course packs, discussion, games and role play.
+• The programme is taught through pre-scripted lecturing packs, role play, games and discussion.